yamatogun/100-days-of-code/log.md

 **thoughts**
 I am quite frustrated because I was stuck almost all day, I feel tired ... as if I would never reach the end of the app development

+### Day 19: Sunday, December 24th

+**today's progress**
+- managed to understand how to use external js file: must move it in /static directory
+- another bug though: "bad request" error on the ajax request

+**thoughts**
+web dev errors are sometimes quite vague which makes them difficult to debut.
+I guess experience matters a lot.